 This wasn’t the first, or last, time that a GEDmatch test was used to solve a cold case.
-The DNA Doe Project is a forensic genealogy nonprofit that utilizes the genealogy site to identify bodies and notify families.
+The DNA Doe Project is a forensic genealogy nonprofit that uses the genealogy site to identify bodies and notify families.
 On the corporate side, Parabon Nanolabs works with American law enforcement officials to identify perpetrators and solve crimes.

 GEDmatch Genesis Privacy

-However, GEDmatch has complied with subpoenas and warrants to share raw data, personal information and genealogy data with law enforcement even for people who have opted out or selected the “private” option.
+However, GEDmatch has complied with subpoenas and warrants to share raw data, personal information, and genealogy data with law enforcement even for people who have opted out or selected the “private” option.
 This has led to the withdrawal of a recommendation for GEDmatch by Legal Genealogist founder Judy G. Russell, a Certified Genealogist and former Law Professor.

 GEDmatch Genesis Reviews